 Armed with the right information that takes into consideration family income and expenditures, tax breaks and extraneous issues will enable you to secure a property with the full knowledge you will be able to absorb the shock when the rates eventually rise.

 This is another important factor.
 Slater Chartered Accountants has a great list of very favourable local and regional lenders and banks who know the regional market.
 Make sure you shop around and again, ask your chartered accountant.
 They may be able to help you understand terms and conditions and fine print.
-And remember, Slater Chartered Accountants offers free appointments to clients 5 days a week.
+And remember, Slater Chartered Accountants offers free appointments to clients.

 So if you're thinking about purchasing a property soon, be well prepared, and most importantly, make sure you have an accessible and available chartered accountant who can steer you on course with plenty of financial room to move.